What Happens to the Dipole Moment of a Magnet?

-- Diamagnetic- whose χ (magnetic susceptibility of the material) is having negative value and small
+- Diamagnetic – whose χ (magnetic sensitivity of the material) is having negative value and small

-- Ferromagnetic- for this materials, the χ is large
+- Ferromagnetic – for this material, the χ is large

-- With the specification to the earth’s magnetic field, name the independent quantities.
+- With the specification of the Earth’s magnetic field, name the independent quantities.

 - In which direction would a compass be free to move in the vertical plane point if the compass is located right on the geomagnetic north or south pole?

-- Check the order of magnitude of the earth’s field if the dipole of the magnetic moment is 20 × 1022 J T–1 and is located at its center.
+- Check the order of magnitude of the earth’s field if the dipole of the magnetic moment is 20 × 1022 J T–1 and is located at its centre.